Hlumelo Biko: Philanthropy

-In parallel with a successful 13-year career as a venture capitalist, he is also a dedicated philanthropist, currently serving as vice-chairman of the Baxter Theatre, supporting budding small and medium enterprises as a board member of Endeavor offering mentorship and advice to a number of high impact South African entrepreneurs, and supporting increased access to education through institutions like Kommunity Group Projects, the University of Cape Town and African Schools for Excellence.
+In parallel with a successful 13-year career as a venture capitalist, he is also a philanthropist, currently serving as vice-chairman of the Baxter Theatre, supporting budding small and medium enterprises as a board member of Endeavor offering mentorship and advice to a number of South African entrepreneurs, and supporting access to education through institutions like Kommunity Group Projects, the University of Cape Town and African Schools for Excellence.

 Private life

 In early January 2018, he was arrested on charges of assault related to domestic violence against his wife.
 The charges were later dropped and the couple divorced.